TheCrks/Apache_App_Proje/CODE_OF_CONDUCT.md

 ## Reporting

-If you encounter or witness any behavior that violates the code of conduct, please report it by contacting the project team at [INSERT CONTACT EMAIL].
+If you encounter or witness any behavior that violates the code of conduct, please report it by contacting the project team at anadoluyuz_46@hotmail.com.
 All reports will be reviewed and investigated promptly and confidentially.
 We are committed to maintaining the privacy and anonymity of the reporter.

 ## Enforcement